darinf/maelstrom_web/README.md

 Then, point your browser at http://localhost:8000/maelstrom.html.

-You can also try loading http://darinf.github.io/maelstrom_web/maelstrom.html.
+You can also try loading http://darinf.github.io/maelstrom_web/wasm/maelstrom.html.

+(An older PNaCl version is also available here: http://darinf.github.io/maelstrom_web/pnacl/maelstrom.html.)